Deep Winter Tech Demo

-But surely, you will say, it could all be done using raster interrupts (IRSTs)?
+But surely, you will say, it could all be done using raster IRQs (IRSTs)?

-Well, no, because the great thing about the NMI is it takes priority over the IRST (and the IRST's non-raster-triggered form, the IRQ), which in plainest terms means the NMI may interrupt code being executed by the IRST/IRQ and perform its own tasks before exiting, allowing the IRST to carry on doing what it was doing without stalling or worse, causing the system to crash - as long as the NMI tasks are completed quickly enough to leave raster time for the IRST handler to finish its own tasks before it's time to trigger another IRST handler.
+Well, no, or at least, not as easily, because the great thing about the NMI is it takes priority over the IRST (and the IRST's non-raster-triggered form, the IRQ), which in plainest terms means the NMI may interrupt code being executed by the IRST/IRQ and perform its own tasks before exiting, allowing the IRST to carry on doing what it was doing without stalling or worse, causing the system to crash - as long as the NMI tasks are completed quickly enough to leave raster time for the IRST handler to finish its own tasks before it's time to trigger another IRST handler.

 In other words, the NMI is an interrupt that can interrupt other interrupts.